SovereignCloudStack/website/_i18n/en/_posts/blog/2024_02_05-sdn-scalability.md

 ## Physical network

-The physical network layer in the SDN stack of OpenStack is crucial as it provides the foundational infrastructure over which all virtualized network functions operate.
+The physical network layer is crucial as it provides the foundational infrastructure over which all virtualized network functions operate.
 This layer typically involves various hardware vendors who supply the physical networking equipment such as switches, routers, and other networking hardware.
 These devices are essential for the actual data transmission and routing in a physical setup.
 Network Operating Systems (NOS) are also a key component of the physical network layer.
 NOS is the software running on the network devices, enabling them to perform networking functions and interact with higher-level SDN controllers and applications.
 In OpenStack, the ML2 (Modular Layer 2) plugin in Neutron plays a vital role in the physical network layer.
 ML2 provides an abstraction layer that supports multiple networking mechanisms in a pluggable manner, allowing Neutron to interface with various types of networking hardware and technologies.
 This plugin architecture ensures that Neutron can work with a wide range of physical networking equipment and configurations, thus enabling flexibility and scalability in the physical network infrastructure of an OpenStack-based SDN deployment.

 ## Bare metal hosts